 A first time DUI in WA State is normally charged as a gross misdemeanor, which carries a maximum penalty of 364 days in jail and a $5000 fine.
-In all cases where a conviction is entered, there are mandatory minimum sentences, which a judge is required to impose and cannot reduce.Criminal & Civil Penalties If charged with or convicted of a DUI, potential consequences include:
+In all cases where a conviction is entered, there are mandatory minimum sentences, which a judge is required to impose and cannot reduce.Criminal & Civil PenaltiesA charge or conviction for a gross misdemeanor DUI can result in:

-- Jail time or Electronic Home Monitoring
+- Jail time or electronic home monitoring (house arrest)

-- Probation & Fines
+- Probation & fines

 - Washington or out of state driver's license suspension

-- Suspension of a commercial drivers license (CDL)
+- Suspension of a commercial driver's license (CDL)

-- WA SR-22 (High Risk) auto insurance
+- WA SR-22 auto insurance (proof of financial responsibility certificate)

 - Mandatory ignition interlock device